- Investor Relations

 Peter Kiernan, Non-Executive Director

 Peter has over 30 years’ experience in professional services including 28 years in investment banking.
-He is currently Chairman of European Investment Banking at Canaccord Genuity and a member of the Advisory Board of Bell Pottinger.
+He is currently a non-executive director of London First, Listrac Holdings Limited and a member of the Advisory Board of OMERS Private Equity Europe.
 Previously, Peter was a Managing Director at both Lazard (where he was Head of UK Investment Banking between 2004 and 2006) and Goldman Sachs.

 He started his investment banking career at SG Warburg & Co Ltd. where he was a Director and he became a Managing Director of UBS Warburg.
 Peter qualified as a Chartered Accountant (FCA) with Peat, Marwick, Mitchell & Co. and read Natural Sciences (Chemistry) at Downing College, Cambridge.